pinguuiin/3D-Ray-Tracing/README.md

 Press `arrow keys` to rotate the camera view.

+Press `1` to automate rotation for all spheres with a texture.
+Press `2` to stop the autorotation.

 Press `Esc` or click on the cross on the window frame to close the window and quit the program.